Our Advising Expectations

 To get off probation, you must make academic progress by reducing and eliminating your B-deficit (see below).
 Reducing your B-deficit to zero (at which point your cumulative UA GPA will be a 2.0 or above) is the only way to get off probation.

 Grade Replacement Opportunity (GRO) can impact B-deficit and your academic progress; consult with your advisor to review implications of GRO.
-To utilize a GRO, you must file a request through the GRO Tab on your UAccess Student Center before the end of the fourth week of the fall/spring semesters.
+To utilize a GRO, you must file a request through the GRO Tab on your UAccess Student Center by the appropriate deadline as designated by the registrar.

 What is a B-deficit and how do I calculate it?